Requirements for Admission

 - Completion of 23 hours of required prerequisite courses with a grade-point average of 2.50 or higher.

 - Licensure/certification in a health care profession.

 - Work experience in a health care profession.

 At the time of application to the Radiologic Technology program, the applicant is required to submit all documents requested by the LSU Eunice Radiologic Technology program by the published deadline.
 Failure to submit requested documents by the due date and comply with above requirements invalidates the student’s application and will prohibit selection into the Radiologic Technology program.

 Upon selection into the Radiologic Technology program, the applicant is required to fulfill the following:

 - Complete forms and submit fee for background investigations required by healthcare facilities.

 - Submit a completed Radiologic Technology program health form.

 - Submit a negative drug screen report.

-Health information, background checks, initial drug screens, and random drug screens will be managed by the student through a secure online information management service for a fee that will be paid by the student.
-Students entering Radiologic Technology are advised that the American Registry of Radiologic Technologists (ARRT) requires every candidate for certification to “be a person of good moral character and must not have engaged in conduct that is inconsistent with the ARRT Rules of Ethics,” and they must “agree to comply with the ARRT Rules and Regulations and the ARRT Standards of Ethics.”
+Health information, background checks, initial drug screens, and random drug screens will be managed by the student through a secure on-line information management service for a fee that will be paid by the student.
+Students entering Radiologic Technology are advised that the American Society of Radiologic Technologists (ARRT) requires every candidate for certification to “be a person of good moral character and most not have engaged in conduct that is inconsistent with the ARRT Rules of Ethics,” and they must “agree to comply with the ARRT Rules and Regulations and the ARRT Standards of Ethics.”
 Issues addressed by the Rules Ethics include convictions, criminal procedures, or military court martials as described below: